RTGS-Lab/realtime-race-simulation/SensorLogger/SensorLogger.md

 ## Overview
 This simulation leverages HTML, CSS, JavaScript, and Mapbox GL JS to dynamically display the movements of individuals based on GPS data collected from SensorLogger on iPhone and Apple Watch devices.
 It demonstrates the potential of real-time GPS tracking for various applications.

-## Purpose and Functionality
+### Purpose and Functionality

-### Dynamic Tracking
-- **Primary Goal**: Real-time tracking on predefined routes, using live data integration to reflect movement dynamically.
+1. Dynamic Tracking: Real-time tracking on predefined routes, using live data integration to reflect movement dynamically.

 ### Multi-Device Compatibility
 - **Device Support**: Compatible with SensorLogger on iPhone and Apple Watch, ensuring broad applicability across different devices.